dlevs/typey/README.md

 # Typey

-A small app for learning touch-typing.
+An app for learning touch typing.